Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Numerical Results

 \subsubsection{Sensing Beampattern}

-In Fig. \ref{fig:multiple_user_beampattern}, the sensing beampatterns obtained via different schemes over one channel realization when $R=26.4$ bit/s/Hz and $Q=1$ are depicted.
+In Fig. \ref{fig:multiple_user_beampattern}, the sensing beampatterns obtained via different schemes over one channel realization when $R=26.4$ bit/s/Hz and $M=1$ are depicted.
 One can observe that the proposed NOMA-inspired ISAC framework is capable of achieving the best sensing beampattern, where there is a noticeable gain of power in the target directions and less power leakage in the undesired directions.
-When there is no multicast transmission, i.e., in NOMA-SenIC ISAC, the beampattern is still close to the that implemented by the Ideal-SenIC ISAC framework.
+When there is no extra information stream, i.e., in NOMA-SenIC ISAC, the beampattern is still close to that implemented by the Ideal-SenIC ISAC framework.
 Additionally, the No-SenIC ISAC and Com-SenIC ISAC frameworks have the largest beampattern distortion.

-\subsubsection{Throughput versus $Q$}
+\subsubsection{Throughput versus $M$}

-In Fig. \ref{fig:rate_vs_Q}, the relationship between the communication throughput and the number of the multicast-information-bearing sensing beams $Q$ is investigated.
+In Fig. \ref{fig:rate_vs_M}, the relationship between the communication throughput and the number of the information-bearing sensing beams $M$ is investigated.
 The results are obtained by averaging over $50$ random channel realizations.
-It is clear that when the value of $Q$ increases, namely more beams of the sensing signal are exploited to transmit the multicast information and fewer beams have interference on communication, the communication throughput is almost unchanged.
-This further verifies that the power of sensing signal is mainly concentrated in the beam corresponding to the largest eigenvalue and other beams have negligible interference on communication.
-Thus, the simplest design of the proposed NOMA-inspired ISAC framework with $Q=1$ is sufficient in practice.
+It is clear that when the value of $M$ increases, namely more beams of the sensing signal are exploited to transmit the extra information streams and fewer beams interference with communication, the communication throughput is almost unchanged.
+This further verifies that the power of the sensing signal is mainly concentrated in the beam corresponding to the largest eigenvalue and other beams have negligible interference in communication.
+Thus, the simplest design of the proposed NOMA-inspired ISAC framework with $M=1$ is sufficient in practice.